Remember when decades used to have names? The Thirties, the Seventies.

 The second is, well, a bit more eschatological.
 The very idea that a decade can have a name, and even a personality of sorts, is itself a product of the nineteenth century, when each decade began to have a century’s worth of events, innovation, and “progress,” and we were all ramping up for the millenarian twentieth century, otherwise known as the end times.

 Well, the end times have come and gone, and now we’re adrift.
 (Honestly, who seriously believed we were going to make it past the year 2000 alive?
 I sure didn’t.
 It’s been a continual shock to me that I’ve had nearly nineteen years of bonus life I hadn’t been planning on.
-That’s probably why I’ve spent most of it in a stunned daze, aimlessly fucking around on the Internet.)
+That’s probably why I’ve spent most of it in a stunned daze, aimlessly goofing around on the Internet.)

 So (according to my theory) it just seems naïve to us to persist in this antiquated convention of naming each decade: endlessly discussing its traits and blemishes, and speculating about when each one really started and ended (the Sixties, for example, began with the Beatles on Ed Sullivan of course, but did it end at Altamont, Kent State, the Manson murders, Nixon’s resignation, or the fall of Saigon?).

 My third theory is that for most of the last two decades (if not before), each year has had a decade’s worth of events, innovation, and “progress,” so perhaps a decade has gradually become simply too broad and baggy a designation to have much value anymore.